 Hanscom’s association with the Pipe Stave Landing shipyard followed that of Jonathan Hamilton.
-In the1820s and 1830s he built ships for the merchant Theodore F. Jewett, Sarah Orne Jewett’s grandfather, and his partners, brother Thomas Jewett and Timothy Ferguson.
+In the 1820s and 1830s Hanscom built ships for the merchant Theodore F. Jewett, grandfather of author Sarah Orne Jewett, and his partners, brother Thomas Jewett and Timothy Ferguson.
 Hanscom built the schooner Olive & Eliza, the bark Pactolus, and the Berwick, a ship of 500 tons.

-Hanscom built ships at other shipyards in the area, and eventually began his own yard in Kittery (today the site of the Bahai Retreat in Eliot).
+Hanscom built ships at other shipyards in the area, and eventually began his own yard in Kittery (later the site of the Bahai Retreat in Eliot).
 His sons would become famous shipbuilders.

 Jonathan Hamilton - Merchant of South Berwick